xelfia/Virtueld/manual.md

 > Unexpected behavior may occur with not bundled characters.
 > [VRoid Studio](https://studio.vroid.com/) characters of standard design work as it is.
 > What character is a good behavior, or would fit into the world, or funny, or will be an interesting behavior.
-> Please share your experiment on social media etc☺
+> Please share your experiment on social media etc. ☺

 ## Controls on `👤Character Selection` screen